51.4 MB (4.3 MB compressed)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 T lymphocyte and prostate cancer cell.
-Coloured scanning electron micrograph (SEM) of a T lymphocyte cell (pink) attached to a prostate cancer cell.
+Coloured scanning electron micrograph (SEM) of a T lymphocyte cell (blue) attached to a prostate cancer cell.
 T lymphocytes are a type of white blood cell that recognise a specific site (antigen) on the surface of cancer cells or pathogens and bind to it.
 Some T lymphocytes then signal for other immune system cells to eliminate the cell.
 The genetic changes that cause a cell to become cancerous lead to the presentation of tumour antigens on the cell's surface.
 Magnification: x3500 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.